 - Pour the ganache over the cake and spread it evenly with an angled spatula.

 - Let the rest of the ganache set for 2h at room temperature or until firm enough for piping.

 - Fill the ganache into a piping bag fitted with a Wiltion 2D (or tip of choice) and pipe any desired decorations.

 - Let it set until firm at room temperature.

-- Store this cake at room temperature or in the fridge for up to 4 days.
+Store the cake at room temperature for up to 2 days or in the fridge for up to 4 days.